-Is There a Good Samaritan Overdose Immunity Law in Texas?
+Does Texas Have a Good Samaritan Overdose Immunity Law?

 Section 483.106 of the Health and Safety Code states that any person who acts “in good faith and with reasonable care” who administers naloxone to someone they believe is suffering from an opioid-related overdose is protected from “criminal prosecution, sanction under any professional licensing statute, or civil liability, for an act or omission resulting from the administration of or failure to administer the opioid antagonist.11

 There is also a Texas Good Samaritan Law that provides protection from civil damages for acts performed in an emergency that were made in a good faith attempt to help another person.12

 Unfortunately, at this time the laws in Texas address only liability regarding the medical outcomes relating to a person’s action (or inaction) in an emergency.
 They do not provide basic protections from drug offenses, such as possession of a controlled substance, for those who call 911 and/or administer naloxone in an emergency overdose situation.
 However, there have been repeated efforts to expand the protections and expand the Good Samaritan Law in the state.8,9

 How to Respond to an Opioid Overdose

 Step 1: Call for Emergency Help

 The very first thing to do when you believe someone is overdosing is to CALL 911.
 While on the phone with 911, give your location and a description of it to help responders find you quickly.14

 The person who has overdosed always requires emergency medical support after their overdose has been reversed.
 A person may continue to experience overdose effects after the naloxone wears off, or a person may require multiple doses of naloxone.
 This is why it is so important that you call 911 prior to administering the drug.2

 Step 2: Give Naloxone

 After calling 911, you can move on to delivering naloxone (Narcan nasal spray or Evzio autoinjector) if you have it on hand.
 To give naloxone in an overdose emergency, follow the instructions on your Narcan kit.2